 Conditional sentences are jail sentences served in the community.
 They generally contain significant restrictions on the liberty of the offender, and can even be more onerous than a jail sentence because conditional sentences tend to be longer than jail sentences for equivalent offences.
 Conditional sentence orders will contain rules, often including house arrest or curfews, reporting to a supervisor, and rehabilitative terms like residential substance abuse treatment or participation in programs that might not be available or required in jail.
 People serving conditional sentences are also frequently required to do something to "pay back" the community, such as community work service, restitution, and other kinds of reparation.
 Offenders with substance abuse problems sometimes ask for a conditional sentence placing them under house arrest at a treatment facility and this can be an effective route to rehabilitation.
 The Criminal Code sees these sentences as a category of imprisonment, and penal in nature.
 If a person disobeys a conditional sentence order they are arrested, and may be required to serve the remainder of the sentence in jail.

-See the Sentencing Fact Sheet for more information on types of sentences, and FAQ for questions about criminal matters in Provincial Court.
+See the FAQ for questions about criminal matters in Provincial Court.

 This article provides general information only and should not be used authority in court proceedings or as a substitute for legal advice.